 Owning a personal vehicle in New York City is optional in most boroughs.
 The undertaking comes with plenty of associated costs and responsibilities.

 Garage parking provides better security for your vehicle, but it comes at a cost.
-The average price of a monthly garage pass in New York City is between $300 and $500, and the average cost to buy a parking spot is just shy of $300,000.
+The average price of a monthly garage pass in New York City is between $500 and $600, and the cost to buy a parking spot is known to easily exceed $200,000.